 We have 3 kids and the kids and I have been forced to apply for medicaid and food stamps because he refuses to help and he makes around 1,000 weekly.
 He has taken on a few room mates to pay the rent where he is living, thankfully I can stay with my parents, but still need help in things of the kids...
 Read more »

 You are absolutely entitled to financial support possibly for yourself and definitely for your children.
 However, if no one has filed for divorce yet, the court cannot help you.
 He would most likely also be responsible for reimbursing you for attorney's fees.
-You should seek legal counsel right...Read more »
+You should seek legal counsel...Read more »

-do I go about getting someone to represent me- all the attorneys are supposedly "caring" and understanding of "how rough it is to be in my position" but no-one has yet helped me....when I ask why I am being turned down the reply comes back , "you are rude" that is not true because I have been...
+do I go about getting someone to represent me- all the attorneys are supposedly "caring" and understanding of "how rough it is to be in my position" but no-one has yet helped me....when I ask why I am being turned down the reply comes back , "you are rude" that is not...
 Read more »

 When he called Child services in North Carolina they said child support will continue until the youngest who is 13 turns 18 unless he goes to court for reduction of child support.
 He cant afford to leave work to drive for Florida to North Carolina make court dates for this.
 Can he hire a paralegal...
 Read more »